A Boolean value that determines whether SceneKit applies High Dynamic Range (HDR) postprocessing effects to a scene.

 When this property’s value is

-false (the default), SceneKit performs lighting calculations in a color space whose brightness range is similar to that of the output display.
+NO (the default), SceneKit performs lighting calculations in a color space whose brightness range is similar to that of the output display.
 This approach limits the ability to perform realistic rendering of scenes with fine details in brightness levels.